dotnet/aspnetcore/CONTRIBUTING.md

 ## Contributing code and content

+**Identifying the scale**

+If you would like to contribute to one of our repositories, first identify the scale of what you would like to contribute.
+If it is small (grammar/spelling or a bug fix) feel free to start working on a fix.
+If you are submitting a feature or substantial code contribution, please discuss it with the team and ensure it follows the product roadmap.
+You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
+Note that all code submissions will be rigorously reviewed and tested by the ASP.NET and Entity Framework teams, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.

+**Obtaining the source code**

+If you are an outside contributer, please fork the ASP.NET repository you would like to contribute to your account.
+See the GitHub documentation for [forking a repo](https://help.github.com/articles/fork-a-repo/) if you have any questions about this.

+**Building our Repositories**

+As our repositories use the latest bits of our code, we have a custom build script to fetch and use them.
+Please go through [building our repositories from source](https://github.com/aspnet/Home/wiki/Building-from-source) to understand and fix any issues.

+**Submitting a pull request**

 You will need to sign a [Contributor License Agreement](https://cla2.dotnetfoundation.org/) before submitting your pull request.
 To complete the Contributor License Agreement (CLA), you will need to submit a request via the form and then electronically sign the Contributor License Agreement when you receive the email containing the link to the document.
 This needs to only be done once for any .NET Foundation OSS project.

-Make sure you can build the code.
+If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.
+Make sure the respository can build and all tests pass.
 Familiarize yourself with the project workflow and our coding conventions.
-If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.

-Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
-You might also read these two blogs posts on contributing code: [Open Source Contribution Etiquette](http://tirania.org/blog/archive/2010/Dec-31.html) by Miguel de Icaza and [Don't "Push" Your Pull Requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) by Ilya Grigorik.
-Note that all code submissions will be rigorously reviewed and tested by the ASP.NET and Entity Framework teams, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.

-Here's a few things you should always do when making changes to the code base:

-**Engineering guidelines**

 The coding, style, and general engineering guidelines are published on the [Engineering guidelines](https://github.com/aspnet/Home/wiki/Engineering-guidelines) page.

+Pull requests should all be done to the **dev** branch (not master).

 **Commit/Pull Request Format**